 - Customs/taxes would need to be paid on entry to either Britain or the EU.

-- Shipments to/from the remainder of the EU would no longer be permitted under EORI numbers issued in Great Britain (numbers starting with “GB”).
+- Shipments to/from the remainder of the EU may no longer be permitted under EORI numbers issued in Great Britain (numbers starting with “GB”).

 - You can create/increase the safety stock of goods that you may need in either Britain or a country in the EU – we can arrange storage with agents in either case.